Katchatheevu: History

-During the medieval period, this island along with Pamban Island was in the possession of Jaffna Kingdom.
-From 17th century onwards island used to be a part of the Ramnad Kingdom which existed in Madurai district of India.
+The oldest known name of the island, Kacci (modern Kaccativu), is mentioned in the Rameswaram Inscription of King Nissanka Malla (1187–1196 CE), the king of Sri Lanka, along with other nearby islands including Puvagu (modern Pungudutivu), Mininak (Maninaga), and Kara (modern Karaitivu).
+The inscription states that Nissankamalla visited these islands during his expeditions within his realm.
+Historical evidence suggests that Kachchativu Island has been under the jurisdiction of Sri Lanka since the era of the Portuguese, Dutch, and British.
+The British occasionally used the island as a naval gunnery practice range from 1920 onwards.
+During the medieval period, this island along with Pamban Island was in the possession of the Jaffna kingdom.
+From the 17th century onwards, the island was part of the Ramnad Kingdom which existed in Madurai (Madura) district or region of India.
 Later, with British rule on the Indian subcontinent, the island became part of the Madras Presidency.

+The dispute over the island between the Ceylonese and Indian colonial governments arose in 1920.
+While the Indian view was that the island was part of India because it belonged to a landlord of the Raja of Ramnad, B. Horsburgh opposed this view and cited evidence that Katchatheevu, along with St. Anthony's Church on the island, belonged to the Diocese of Jaffna.
+By 1921, both sides had agreed on a border that put the island within Ceylonese territory.

-Ownership of the island was controversial up until 1974 as during the British rule, the island was administered by both countries.
-India then recognized equal ownership with Sri Lanka.
-The legality of the transfer was challenged in the Indian Supreme Court since the recognizing was not ratified by the Indian Parliament.
-This recognition of an island that is culturally important to fishermen of Tamil Nadu state in India has led to some agitations by Tamil Nadu politicians that it should be claimed to Indian sovereignty.
-The island is also important for fishing grounds used by fishers from both countries.
+Ownership of the island was a dispute between India and Sri Lanka up until 1974 as it had been during British rule.
+It was never demarcated by the Indian government.
+India recognized Sri Lanka's ownership of the island in 1974.
+The legality of the transfer was challenged in the Indian Supreme Court since the recognition had not been ratified by the Indian Parliament.
+This recognition of an island that is culturally important to fishermen of Tamil Nadu state in India has led to some agitations by Tamil Nadu politicians that India should claim sovereignty over it.
+The island is also important as fishing grounds used by fishermen from both countries.
 The Indo-Sri Lankan agreement allows Indian fishermen to fish around Katchatheevu and to dry their nets on the island.
 As part of the Sri Lankan Civil War, the arrangement led to many difficulties with the Sri Lankan Navy, which was deployed to prevent smuggling of weapons by the rebel group LTTE.
-The island has a Catholic shrine that attracted devotees from both countries.
+The island has a Catholic shrine that attracts devotees from both countries.